gornskew/lisply-mcp/README.md

 # Model Context Protocol (MCP) Wrapper for Lisply Backends

-This is an MCP wrapper script for connecting Claude Desktop and similar "agentic AI clients" to certain "Lisply" services.
+This is an MCP wrapper script meant for connecting Claude Desktop and similar "agentic AI clients" to Lisp-speaking backend services.
 It provides a powerful interface between Claude and any [compliant](BACKEND-REQS.md) Lisp-speaking backend service e.g. [Gendl](https://gitlab.common-lisp.net/gendl/gendl), enabling